 Since Donald Trump took office and began repealing President Barack Obama's climate change policies, Fay's group and its members have been lobbying the administration to stick with the Kigali Amendment.

-The amendment requires all nations to slash their use of HFCs by at least 80 percent by 2050, but it gives poor countries more time before they have to begin making the cuts.
+The amendment requires all nations to slash their use of HFCs by at least 80 percent over the next 30 years, but it gives poor countries more time before they have to begin making the cuts.
 It would prevent emissions equal to more than 80 billion metric tons of carbon dioxide.
 The United States and European Union had already begun reducing their use of the chemicals.

 The Obama administration had adopted a rule to cut HFCs in 2015, but a federal court struck it down in August.
 Fay said ratification of the Kigali Amendment could give the EPA more explicit authority to control HFCs, and in the meantime his members are looking at voluntary measures to limit their use.